pippinbarr/cart253/topics/making/writing-pseudocode.md

 ## Not an exact science

 Writing pseudocode is by no means something you can do exactly right.
-The key, though, is that it should help you bridge from your *plan*, which is pretty a pretty specific explanation of how the program works, to your *program*, which is written in actual code.
+The key, though, is that it should help you bridge from your *plan*, which is a pretty specific explanation of how the program works, to your *program*, which is written in actual code.
 Pseudocode is a chance to think about the details.

 ## The pseudocode